SangharshaDhital/AnalogClock/readme.md

 - 🕒 Smooth animated analog hands.
 - 🔢 Numbers from 1 to 12 placed symmetrically.
 - 🌐 Fallback to local time if location is denied.
-- ✨ Personalized branding with "Sangharsha" at the top.

 ---